WPI-Roadmap/.github/profile/README.md

 ### About

 WPI Roadmap provides a clean, aesthetic visual solution to help incoming WPI students understand the major requirements system.
-The website is designed to be easy to use and understand, and is a great resource for students to use when planning their academic career by keeping track of their major requirements and progress as well as visualizing prerequisites and course offerings.
+The website is designed to be easy to use and understand and is a great resource for students to use when planning their academic career by keeping track of their major requirements and progress as well as visualizing prerequisites and course offerings.
 This project was developed by Randy Huang, Tarun Eswar, Ajay Bhagavatula, Erica Dong, and Charles Tang for the GoatHacks 2024 hackathon at WPI.

 ### Technical
 #### Technology Used